Xilinx/meta-xilinx/meta-xilinx-standalone-sdt/README.md

    meta-kria and meta-system-controller if included in bblayers.conf), then add the meta-xilinx-standalone-sdt and meta-openamp layer.

-> **Note:** SDT builds for following devices are not supported in 2024.1 release.
+> **Note:** SDT builds for following devices are not supported in 2024.2 release.
-> * Zynq 7000
-> * MicoBlaze
-> * Kria
-> * System Controller
+> * MicroBlaze

 ```
 $ bitbake-layers remove-layer meta-xilinx-tools
-$ bitbake-layers remove-layer meta-kria
-$ bitbake-layers remove-layer meta-system-controller
 $ bitbake-layers add-layer ./<path-to-layer>/meta-xilinx/meta-xilinx-standalone-sdt
 $ bitbake-layers add-layer ./<path-to-layer>/meta-openamp
 ```

-5. Export gen-machineconf tool.
+1. Export gen-machineconf tool.
 ```
 $ export PATH=$PATH:<ABSOLUTE_PATH>/gen-machine-conf
 ```

-6. Run the script from the build or ${TOPDIR} directory.
+1. Run the script from the build or ${TOPDIR} directory.
 This step describes System Device Tree (SDT) with and without pl overlays.
 Configruations are same for both SDT with and without pl overlays except for linux dts content.